PaulErwich/AT-ProjectTwo/README.md

 # AT Project 2
 Advanced tech project two.
 Dungeon layout generation using generative AI

+Inside the Python project, there are several test generations from different datasets.
+The import ones are "data/32x32UFinalDatasetmk2" and the training data is "data/TrainingData/32x32Uniform"

 How to setup and run project:

 Requires Visual studio 2022